bparanj/coding-skill/_posts/2019-07-18-a-guide-to-practicing-leetcode-problems.md

 Once you are familiar with a specific problem class, try to track how much time you spend on each question.
 You should also have a limit on how much time you will spend on a single question.
 As you keep practicing, you can keep decreasing your limit and effectively increase the number of questions.

-## What Should I focus My Study On?
+## Where Should I focus My Study On?

 Weak points.
 And then popular problems.
 Find a list of problems the company you are interviewing at asks.
 No idea whether this is a myth or not (and CTCI addressed this as false, that companies repeat questions from a list) but I have friends that told me of getting exactly questions from these lists.
 It isn't critical but it can help.